 As the traditional BI/DW tools were not designed for these new data sources and data types, they represent a dotting challenge for today’s dynamic scenario.
-Although they are not going anywhere, but there’s a specified need to complement them with latest technologies.
-Operational Intelligence is one such bridging gap for the new sources of big data, and the growing business needs.
+Although they are not going anywhere, there’s a specified need to complement them with the latest technologies.
+Operational Intelligence is one such bridging gap for the new sources of big data and the growing business needs.

 Operational Intelligence (OI) is a form of real-time dynamic, business analytics that delivers visibility and insight into business operations.
 It is an upcoming class of analytics that provides visibility into business processes, events, and operations as they are happening.
 This real-time information can be acted upon in a variety of ways: alerts can be sent, business processes can be triggered and executive decisions can be made and implemented using live dashboards.
 The practice of OI is enabled by special technologies that can handle machine data, sensor data, event streams, and other forms of streaming data and big data.

 1. Real-time data handling: OI stands out in capturing and processing data in seconds or milliseconds from multiple sources and that too from both traditional and new, including streaming data, event streams, and message queues.

 2. Advanced analytics: OI links and correlates related events, regardless of their origins or latency, to discover problems or opportunities that merit immediate attention.

 3. Analyze big data and machine data: Ingest and analyze multi-terabyte data volumes daily and tens of terabytes to petabytes of historical data, ranging from relational data to human language text, with an emphasis on real-time machine data.